Nawaf-Fahad/P1/Huffman Coding.md

-the space complexity depnedns on length string and time complexity is O(n) we added more functions to implments the algorithm
+The space complexity is linear O(n) and time complexity is O(NLogN) we added more functions to implments the algorithm